If you're a fan of Scrivener, you're in good company. But what if you're looking for a change?

 Focused Writing: You can customize iA Writer to your liking, including changing the font, text size, and background color.
 This allows you to create a writing environment tailored to your needs and preferences, making it easier to focus on the task.

-Lightweight App: One of the benefits of using iA Writer is that unnecessary features don't weigh it down.
+Lightweight App: One benefit of using iA Writer is that unnecessary features don't weigh it down.
 This makes it a very lightweight and fast app that is easy to use.

 Markdown Support: iA Writer supports markdown, a popular markup language used by many writers.
 This allows you to format your text without learning a complex coding language easily.